AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/planning/catalog-management.md

 ## Cart limits

-For best performance, use the following guidelines to manage cart limits for Adobe Commerce and Magento Open Source.
+For best performance, use the following guidelines to manage cart limits for Adobe Commerce.

 ### Affected products and versions